Green Star Energy is now Shell: What happens next?

 Eligible customers can still apply for the scheme with Shell via an online form on the supplier's website.
 Broader Group members should apply as soon as the application opens, as it is rewarded on a first come, first served basis.

-To find out if you're eligible and when to apply, check out our Warm Home Discount guide.
+To find out more about the Warm Home Discount check out Selectra’s Warm Home Discount guide.

 What is the Green Star Energy contact number?

-In the following table, you can find the general Green Star Energy contact number.
-You'll also find the general contact number for the new supplier, emergency contact numbers and the number for the Energy Ombudsman.
-For more contact information relating to the new supplier, head to our dedicated Shell Energy contact page.
+In the following table, you can find the general Shell Energy contact number.
+You'll also find the emergency contact numbers and the number for the Energy Ombudsman.
+For more contact information relating to the new supplier, head to our dedicated Shell Energy contact information page.

 |Department||Phone number||Opening hours|